 Encourage gardeners to Plant an Extra Row (PAR) for the hungry.
-If possible, get seeds donated and attach a note with information about donating to local food banks.
-Pass them out at community events, schools, churches, and businesses or fill a basket with seeds and information to leave at schools and non-profits.
+If possible, get seeds donated attached with a note with information about donating to local food banks.
+Distribute them at community events, schools, churches, and businesses or fill a basket with seeds and information to leave at schools and non-profits.

 Ask the local food banks and hot meal centers to track incoming produce so your program can measure the success of the PAR program.

 Handing out plant starts to food bank clients is a great way to encourage folks to grow produce at home!
 Ask around at local farmers markets, nurseries or home improvement stores for any plant starts they would like to donate.
 If you had seeds donated, think about asking your volunteers to grow some plant starts to donate.
 Include a small handout with instructions on how to care for the plants and growing tips when handing out the vegetable starts.

 Community gardens can be a great resource for garden gurus, produce and space.
 Ask a community garden to donate a food bank plot or dedicate a specific area for members to grow for food banks.

 This year, WWCH had five plots (20’ X 50’) donated by a community garden to grow vegetables specifically for food banks.
 WWCH volunteers planted, harvested, and delivered carrots, beets, beans, cucumbers, squash and lettuce to the BMAC Food Distribution Center.